mikrono/tModLoaderWiki_kr_ko/Basic-tModLoader-Usage-FAQ.md

 ![](https://i.imgur.com/3Pl6tG2.png)

 # Players/Worlds
+### Load Failed!
+When a world fails to load, usually this is caused by a buggy mod.
+To test this, disable all mods and see if the world loads.
+If that works, slowly add a few mods at a time and attempt to load the world.
+Eventually the world won't load again and you can reload mods once again to isolate the mod causing the world to not load.
+Once you figure out which mod is causing the world to not load properly, you'll want to seek out help from the mod creator, see [Mod Issues](https://github.com/tModLoader/tModLoader/wiki/Basic-tModLoader-Usage-FAQ#mod-issues) for information on how to find mod-specific help.

 ### "(LaterVersion)" on player or world
 ![dotnet_2022-10-05_11-04-59](https://user-images.githubusercontent.com/4522492/194119673-44d0ad77-613b-4e6e-8198-20213d2b45c4.png)
 This means that you migrated a player or world from a version of Terraria newer than the version of Terraria your version of tModLoader was built for.
 When Terraria updates, it takes a while for tModLoader to update, you'll have to be patient and wait for tModLoader to update to use that player or world.